Ukrainian architecture: Stalinist architecture

+Later Soviet-era projects

 In 1949, construction began on the first stage of the Kyiv Metro, which opened in 1960.
 During the Soviet Period, Metro stations were decorated with particularly vivid designs.
 The first three stations that were built by Ukrainian architects, were not actually located in Ukraine.
 They are all known under one name Kievskaya, and are located on the Moscow Metro under the Kiyevsky Rail Terminal.

 All of the stations there are considered as monuments of architecture, due to their unique authentic character, that latter stations of the 1960s would lose in face of changing policy towards utilitarianism.
 In 1967, construction began on the first stage of the Kharkiv Metro, which opened in 1975, this was soon joined by the Kryvyi Rih Metrotram in 1986 and the Dnipro Metro in 1995.

-Other examples of architecture in Soviet Ukraine: